 This medicinal herb can be used to bring on menstruation and can be also be used to treat high blood pressure.

 It is best to infuse the leaves and consume two time per day for best result.

-Enjoy your cheesy pasta, veggie and egg with tarragon.
+5. Enjoy your cheesy pasta, veggie and egg with tarragon.